scellecs/morpeh/README.md

 We also have one additional provider that allows you to destroy an entity when a GameObject is removed from the scene.
 You can simply hang it on a GameObject and no matter how many components are left on the entity, it will be deleted.
 The provider is called `RemoveEntityOnDestroy`.

-#### 🌐 World Browser

-The WorldBrowser tool enables real-time tracking and searching of entities and their components.
-Also provides functionality to add and remove components.
-Works in both Unity Editor playmode and can connect remotely to builds runtime.
-Supports the same filtering logic as the core ``Filter``, allowing complex queries using ``With`` and ``Without`` conditions.

-Access it via Tools -> Morpeh -> WorldBrowser.

-**To declare a query:**
-- Enter the full component name in the search bar for ``With`` conditions.
-- Use ``!`` before the component name for ``Without`` conditions (e.g. ``!ComponentName``).
-- You can paste a complete regular expression directly into the search bar, and it will automatically synchronize with the list of available components.

-**Alternatively:**
-- Choose from a synchronized list of available components instead of typing them manually.
-- Suggestions appear as you type in the search bar.
-When you start typing a component name, a list of available components is displayed.
-You can click on a suggestion to automatically complete the name.

-**ID search:**
-- Search by one or multiple entity IDs by entering ``id:`` (e.g. ``id:25 id:145``).
-- ID-based search overrides any component-based query.

-> [!NOTE]
-> ``Entity`` with ID 0 cannot exist, as it's reserved as an invalid entity in the framework.

-**World Selection:**
-- Use the top toolbar (with the **W** icon) to choose worlds to search.
-- By default, ``World.Default`` is pre-selected.

-**Remote Connection:**

-The feature is currently in experimental stage and works only in development builds.
-It has several limitations compared to Unity Editor playmode:
-- Components containing `Unity.Object` are displayed in read-only mode.
-- Cannot inspect `Unity.Object fields` in components, but provides `Type`, `Name`, and `InstanceID` information.
-- Some components may fail serialization, will be marked with [NotSerialized] tag and won't be rendered.
-You'll need to modify the component structure manually if serialization is required.

-Setup:
-- Install [Unity.Serialization package](https://docs.unity3d.com/Packages/com.unity.serialization@3.1/manual/index.html) via Package Manager.
-- Add `MORPEH_REMOTE_BROWSER` directive to *ProjectSettings -> Player -> Scripting Define Symbols*.
-- Restart Unity Editor.
-- After restart, the `WorldBrowser` will display a "Connect To Remote" button.

-> [!IMPORTANT]
-> You must build your application after enabling remote mode.
-Previous builds will not support remote debugging.

-Starting Remote Debug:
-- Launch the application on your target device.
-- Open WorldBrowser in Unity Editor.
-- Enter the device's IP address (and optional port) as specified below.
-- Click "Connect To Remote" button.

-Android & iOS:
-- Connect to the same WiFi network as your device.
-- Get the device's IP address from Settings -> WiFi -> Network details.
-- Enter the IP address in the connection dialog (e.g., `192.168.1.100`).
-- Optionally specify a custom port (e.g., `192.168.1.100:22005`).

-Windows & macOS & Linux:
-- Use localhost (e.g., `127.0.0.1`).
-- Optionally specify a custom port (e.g., `127.0.0.1:22005`).

 ---